onflow/flow-go/language.md

 Access control allows making certain parts of the program accessible/visible and making other parts inaccessible/invisible.
 Top-level declarations (variables, constants, functions, structures, classes, interfaces) and fields (in structures, classes) are either private or public.

-**Private** means the declaration is only accessible/visible in the currrent and inner scopes.
+**Private** means the declaration is only accessible/visible in the current and inner scopes.
 For example, a private field in a class can only be accessed by functions of the class, not by code that uses an instance of the class in an outer scope.

 **Public** means the declaration is accessible/visible in all scopes, the current and inner scopes like for private, and the outer scopes.
 For example, a private field in a class can be accessed using the access syntax on an instance of the class in an outer scope.

 By default, everything is private.
 The `pub` keyword is used to make declarations public.

-The `(set)` suffix can be used to make variables also publicly writeable.
+The `(set)` suffix can be used to make variables also publicly writable.

 To summarize the behavior for variable declarations, constant declarations, and fields: